 What It's Like to Be Chinese in America's Chinese City

 This story was published as part of an entire issue dedicated to “The Chinese City” that was nominated for a National Magazine Award.

 Read the essay here, in the April 2015 issue of San Francisco magazine.

 Success in China would be an important step toward saving sharks from extinction, but also toward showing how changing mass-consumption behaviors could benefit the environment.

 Read the essay here, in The New York Times Sunday Review, June 29, 2013.

-Bonnie has also written for The Atlantic, Outside, The Los Angeles Times, Smithsonian, WIRED, Food & Wine, Travel + Leisure, O the Oprah Magazine, Condé Nast Traveller, Salon, Sunset, The Wall Street Journal, Mother Jones, National Geographic, and more.
+Bonnie has also written for The Atlantic, Outside, The Los Angeles Times, Smithsonian, WIRED, Food & Wine, Travel + Leisure, O the Oprah Magazine, Condé Nast Traveller, ELLE, Salon, Sunset, The Wall Street Journal, Mother Jones, National Geographic, and more.
 This is a selection of her work.